A RESTful + WebSocket API for creating and managing video meetings. Built for developers, agents, and teams.

 An MCP-aware agent will pick this apart into create_meeting with scheduledAt and waitingRoom: true, then later join_meeting + send_chat_message.
 No custom integration code required.

-Because the API ships with a full OpenAPI 3.1 spec, you can generate a typed client in any language with one command.
+Because the API ships with a full OpenAPI 3.0 spec (canonical JSON at /openapi.json), you can generate a typed client in any language with one command.
 Examples:

 npx openapi-typescript https://onepizza.io/openapi.yaml -o ./onepizza.d.ts